brok3nwir3/WebLearning/Assignments/wk13/wk13_instructions.md

 - Review the public and private IP information.

 ## Important Note
-- Ensure you delete all test resources from week 12 and wek 13.
+- Ensure you disable or delete all newly created test/lab resources.